 Small lymphocytic lymphoma (SLL)

-Small lymphocytic lymphoma is also slow-growing.
-It is similar to and treated in the same way as CLL.
 CLL and SLL both affect lymphocytes.
+They are different forms of the same disease.
 The difference between them is where the cancer is mainly found:

 - CLL: Most of the cancer cells are in the blood and the bone marrow.
 The lymph nodes and spleen may be affected too.